 Latin American Studies

-The considerable value of an understanding of Latin America is quite evident today.
-The CCSU Latin American Studies Program offers a broad and flexible interdisciplinary approach designed to provide a comprehensive understanding of Latin America.
-The curriculum leads to the B.A. or M.S. in International Studies with a concentration in Latin American Studies.
-The concentration in Latin American Studies is designed to help students develop a multidisciplinary understanding of culture, history, and contemporary problems of Latin America.
+The CCSU Latin American Studies Program offers a broad and flexible interdisciplinary approach to the study of the Spanish-, Portuguese-, and French-speaking nations of the Americas.
+With courses in the departments of Anthropology, Economics, English, Geography, History and Modern Languages, among others, the curriculum leads to the B.A. or M.S. in International Studies with a concentration in Latin American Studies.
+The concentration in Latin American Studies is designed to help students develop an understanding of the complex culture, history, political reality and contemporary problems of Latin America.
 Minors in Latin American Studies and in Caribbean Studies are also available.

-An area studies approach offers a unique opportunity for students to transcend disciplinary limits and master an integrated view of the social, geographical, cultural, economic, political, and historical forces shaping a major region of the world.
-Students for the M.S. in International and Area Studies with a concentration in Latin American and Caribbean Studies will not only develop this global perspective and in-depth knowledge of one region, but they will learn to communicate across disciplines, a rare and valuable skill in whatever field they later choose to apply their knowledge of Latin America, be it teaching, government service, or business.
+An area studies approach offers a unique opportunity for students to transcend disciplinary limits and develop an integrated view of the social, geographical, cultural, economic, political, and historical forces shaping a major region of the world.
+Students not only develop this global perspective and in-depth knowledge of one region, but they will learn to communicate across disciplines, a rare and valuable skill in whatever field they later choose to apply their knowledge of Latin America, be it teaching, government service, or business.
+Recent graduates of the program have gone on to graduate school or employment in government, public administration, university administration and business.

-With faculty in a broad range of humanities and social science departments, courses with Latin American and Caribbean content attract significant enrollments each year, while special events and lectures are attended by a wide range of campus and community members.
-Course offerings and the overall strength of the program in Latin American Studies at CCSU is enhanced through the collaboration of the Center for Caribbean, Latin American and Latino Studies and participation in ConnLAP, the Connecticut Latin Americanists Partnership.
-In addition, CCSU also offers a Latino Studies Program directed by Katherine Sugg, Ph.D., English.
+The program brings together faculty with a broad range of expertise from the culture of contemporary Maya society in Central America, to HIV/AIDS in Cuba, to slavery and emancipation in Brazil, to Hispanic Literature.
+Latin American Studies students take classes with colleagues in other sectors of the International Studies Program, with students of Latin American heritage, and with majors from the disciplines involved in International Studies.
+They also benefit from special events and lectures attended by a wide range of campus and community members.
+Course offerings and the overall strength of the program in Latin American Studies at CCSU is enhanced through the collaboration of the Center for Caribbean, Latin American and Latino Studies and participation in ConnLAP, the Connecticut Latin Americanists Partnership, that brings together the Latin American Studies programs throughout the CSU, at UCONN, at Yale and at Trinity.
+In addition, CCSU also offers a Latino and Puerto Rican Studies Program directed by Heather Rodriguez, Ph.D., Sociology, in which students can explore the realities of communities of Latin American descent living in the United States.

 Dr. Mary Ann Mahony (History)